 Connecting people to place in the southern Great Bear Rainforest. http://www.seatocedar.org

 Advocating for and creating public access to all of BC’s coastline [for non-powered craft]. www.bcmarinetrails.org

 Clayoquot Action is a Tofino-based conservation society committed to protecting the biocultural diversity of Clayoquot Sound.
 Their goals are accomplished through public education, citizen research and monitoring, and advocacy.
 Clayoquot Action stands for democratic rights, indigenous rights and the rights of Mother Earth. http://www.clayoquotaction.org

 This is the action taken by local Musgamagw Dzawada’enuxw First Nations to evict open net salmon farms from the Broughton Archipelago area.http://www.mdtc.ca/cleansing-our-waters

 Coastal research for conservation and communities like ours.
+SC has been leading the effort to expose the negative effects of open net salmon farming, and the effort to have them moved on-shore.
 They are our neighbors 1 mile away. http://www.salmoncoast.org/

 Educate/ Preserve/ Connect.
-Peruvian Andean community development organization.
-This year we supported two students continued education. www.mosqoy.org
+Peruvian Andean community development organization. www.mosqoy.org